urbanjost/M_intrinsics/docs/intrinsics.md

-  The shape of the result can then be determined as the number of rows of the first matrix and the number of columns of the second; but if any argument is of rank one the result is also rank one (a vector).
+  The shape of the result can then be determined as the number of rows of the first matrix and the number of columns of the second; but if any argument is of rank one (a vector) the result is also rank one.
   Conversely when both arguments are of rank two, the result has a rank of two.
 That is ...